SuperOfficeDocs/superoffice-docs/docs/api/contact/row/add-new-contact-interest.md

 ### ContIntGroupLinkRow

 Next, we need to create a `ContIntGroupLinkRow`.
-Here we assign the group ID of the currently logged in associate.
+Here we assign the group ID of the currently logged-in associate.
 But if you wish to add multiple groups for which the contact interest will be visible, the following code segment may be useful.

 ```csharp
 int[] groupIds = { 2, 3, 4, 5, 6 };